Cray-HPE/docs-csm/operations/iuf/workflows/admin_directory.md

 Once this step has completed:

 - `${ADMIN_DIR}` is populated with `product_vars.yaml`, `site_vars.yaml`, and `sat bootprep` input files
-- The aforementioned configuration files have been updated to reflect site preferences
+- The configuration files have been updated to reflect site preferences